Sheepshead (card game): Jack of diamonds

+In this variant, the first person after the dealer has to pick.
+All other rules previously established in the game are still intact.

+In most Sheepshead circles, 1 round of Schiller is played at the end of the night to end the game.

 Scoring

 Calling sheepshead

 One variant allows the picker to call "sheepshead."
-This means that the picker believes he can take every trick.
-If he succeeds he receives twice the number of points for a trickless game, but if he misses a single trick (even one lacking points), he must pay twice the value his opponents would have paid him for a trickless hand.
+This means that the picker believes they can take every trick.
+If they succeed they receive twice the number of points for a trickless game, but if they miss a single trick (even one lacking points), they must pay twice the value their opponents would have paid them for a trickless hand.